If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 The Warriors of Death

 Sue: The direction is much better than last week.
 It’s much more dramatic and thought out.
-The acting is a big improvement too.
+The acting is a big improvement, too.

 Me: What about Hartnell?
 Don’t you think he’s great in this?

-As if to punctuate her complete indifference, when the Doctor enjoys a delightful moment in the garden with Cameca, all she can go on about is Ronnie Wood lurking in the background.
-She does have a point, though, as it is pretty weird.
+The AztecsAs if to punctuate her complete indifference to the lead character, when the Doctor enjoys a delightful moment in the garden with Cameca, my wife decides to fixate on Ronnie Wood lurking in the background instead.
+She has a point, though.
+It is pretty weird.

 Sue: He’s a bloody liability!